Lists of the PhD students and of the PhD graduates who have earned the degree at the Department of Design, organized by cycle.

 November 2019 – October 2022

-The general aim of my research is to investigate the development of the interior design of the common spaces in the vessel cruises from the early buildings to the present ones, with a focus to the supply of digital technologies and smart materials in this areas and their contribution to the information and the entertainment of the customers, in the perspective of a better sustainable process in vessels concept and construction process.
+The significant premise of the research is the transition in the cruise sector from 'Fun ships' to 'Smart ships'.
+The general aim of the doctoral thesis is to investigate the development of the interior design of the common spaces in cruise vessels, with a focus to the supply of digital technologies and smart materials in these areas and their contribution to the information and the entertainment of the customers, in the perspective of a better sustainable process in vessel design.

 Within a digitalized global ecosystem, artificial intelligence and other emerging technologies transform cities into metabolic services systems, that can be controlled by a data-driven technological infrastructure.
 The design discipline is fundamental to materialize new collaborative city scenarios, where to rethink the human-artificial relation.
 Within this emerging scenario the doctoral research has the aim of imagining a new experimental service design model of action.

 Further research is needed to determine if and how the identified factors are interrelated and how the factors can be Improved in practice.
 This study will explore the relationship between multiple factors that affect the sense of home of the elderly with dementia from the perspective of environmental factors, and develop a more comprehensive design strategy to shape the sense of home in long-term care institution based on environmental factors.